revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 Genetic data are critical to estimate phylogenetic relationships among living species.
 In general, genetic content is more similar among closely related species, and less similar among more highly divergent species.
 As mutations accumulate within a genome that is inherited across generations over time, the distances in genetic similarity will increase as phylogenetic lineages increasingly diverge over time.

 Molecular phylogenetic models use these estimates of genetic distance to infer phylogenetic divergence, in terms of topology (relationships among lineages) and branch lengths (distances along lineages).
 Phylogenetic models often measure genetic distances in units of *expected substitutions per site*.
 These distances are, in fact, the product of time (e.g. millions of years) and the substitution rate (substitutions per site per time).
 This substitution rate is often called the *molecular clock* {% cite Zuckerkandl1967 %}.
 An accurate estimate of such a clock rate would enable *molecular dating*, because a research would only need to convert molecular distances into clock "ticks" to estimate the ages of species in units of geological time.

-Ideally, a molecular phylogenetic model would be able to decompose estimates of molecular distance into separate estimates of substitution rates and evolutionary time.
-Unfortunately, standard phylogenetic methods cannot do this intrinsically.
-In real biological settings, we never know the precise time or rate underlying a molecular distance, so we must somehow model the uncertainty in these parameters.
+Ideally, a molecular phylogenetic model would be able to decompose branch length estimates into separate estimates of substitution rates and evolutionary time.
+In real biological settings, we never know the precise time or rate underlying a molecular distance, and they must both be estimated.
+The problem is there are an infinite number of products of rate, $r$, and time, $t$, that equal a given distance, $d$.
+For example, the products of $r=10, t=1$ and $r=2, t=5$ both yield $d=10$.
+Scenarios of a fast evolution over a short time and slow evolution over a long time produce the same amount of evolutionary change, and are not statistically identifiable from one another.

 In practice, biologists use extrinsic evidence to "calibrate" the molecular clock to a geological timescale.
 Fossil evidence can be used to constrain the minimum age of a phylogenetic divergence event (e.g. a child species cannot be older than its parent species), which effectively constrains time and, indirectly, rate estimates.
 Two main approaches have been used to deploy fossil-based calibrations.
 Prior-based calibrations assign a node age distribution to internal nodes on a phylogeny, selected and specified using expert knowledge.
 Process-based calibrations explicitly incorporate fossil morphology and ages as data during phylogenetic inference to assign ages to clades.
 Read these excellent papers to read more about fossil-based dating.